ASN to MSN

 Our modified class schedule offers flexible formats and distributed/distance course delivery

-Instead, Vanderbilt lets you learn from where you live with pre-specialty course content that is delivered in a modified learning (block) format: (1) courses offered in concentrated blocks of time on campus, including weekends, up to four times per semester, (2) on-line conferencing, and (3) videotape lecture delivery and distributed learning methods which allow for continued faculty contact between sessions.
-In addition, clinical placement can be arranged in your home area provided a suitable agency and preceptor are available.
+Instead, Vanderbilt lets you learn from where you live with PreSpecialty course content that is delivered in a modified learning (block) format: (1) courses offered in concentrated blocks of time on campus, including weekends, up to four times per semester, (2) on-line conferencing, and (3) videotape lecture delivery and distributed learning methods which allow for continued faculty contact between sessions.
+In addition, clinical placement may be arranged in your home area provided a suitable agency and preceptor are available.
 Sites and preceptors are subject to Vanderbilt School of Nursing faculty approval.
+Due to Certain Board of Education and/or Board of Nursing restrictions, the School of Nursing is not able to accommodate clinical placements in all locations.